 Wallington Shore Road

+The road is designated U495.
 The start of the road has also been consumed by modern road changes, and can now only be seen as a slight kink in the road and a conspicuous change of name to Cams Hill, which is the start of a forgotten stub.
 This junction was the Delme Arms crossroads - named after the pub which still stands on the corner - with the road opposite leading to Cams Hall.

 Looking east at the hotel, the old road is on the left and new on the right.
 (1973, library photo)